 - (R) Responsible: This is the person who is in charge of completing the task.
 It’s usually somebody in your team.
 Assign only one responsible for each task so nobody gets confused.
-If you assign multiple people to the same job, chances are nothing will get done because everyone will think the other person’s going to do it.
+If you assign multiple people to the same task, chances are nothing will get done.
+Why?
+Everyone will think that the other person is going to do the job.

 - (A) Accountable: Once a task has been completed, the accountable person has to check if the job has been done properly.
-It’s usually the manager of the responsible who delegates the work, but it can also be the the responsible (read my note below on responsible vs accountable).
+It’s usually the manager of the responsible who delegates the work, but it can also be the the responsible (read the section below on responsible vs. accountable).

 - (C) Consulted: These are the stakeholders who have to be consulted first before the work is done.
 Usually these are experts who have deeper knowledge or experience about the subject matter.
-The reason why you want your team member to consult with experts first is obvious: you want to limit the risk of failure.
+The reason why you want your team member to consult with an expert first is obvious: you want to limit the risk of project failure.

 - (I) Informed: These are stakeholders who have to be informed about the progress of the task.
 Maybe they are waiting for input so that they can proceed with their own work.
 Or maybe they just need to know what’s happening.
 Keeping everyone in the loop and sending out continuous updates is always a good practice in project management.